• Skip to primary navigation

 kneading the flour

-• Knead it into a soft, smooth and pliable dough.
-Add oil onto the dough and knead it again with fingers and hand to get a soft dough or give good punches to the dough.
+• Knead it into a soft, smooth, and pliable dough.
+Add oil to the dough and knead it again with fingers and hand to get a soft dough or give good punches to the dough.

 Kneading it into a soft, smooth and pliable dough